-The activation process and billing model are different for each activation level.
+The activation process is different for each activation level.
 Also, when you activate Security Command Center at the project level, certain detection modules and service integrations are not available, due to Security Command Center's reduced scope of access.

 Overview of organization-level activation

 Activating Security Command Center at the organization level is considered a best practice because it provides the most complete protection for your business by allowing Security Command Center to access and scan resources and assets across all of the folders and projects in the organization.

 With the appropriate IAM permissions, you can activate the Standard tier for an organization yourself by using the Google Cloud console.

 To activate the Premium tier for an organization, you must choose between usage-based pricing or a subscription.
 The usage-based pricing gives you the flexibility to base your Security Command Center charges on usage.
 Your usage is charged to the billing accounts associated with the projects in your organization.
 With the appropriate IAM permissions, you can activate the Premium tier using the usage-based option yourself by using the Google Cloud console.
 To purchase a subscription instead of the usage-based option, you can contact Google Cloud sales or your Google Cloud partner.
 For more information about the pricing options, see Pricing.